BoltzExchange/boltz-client/docs/index.md

-# boltz-lnd v1.2.3 documentation
+# Boltz-LND Documentation

 `boltz-lnd` is a [Boltz](https://boltz.exchange) client for [LND](https://github.com/lightningnetwork/lnd).
-It supports Normal Submarine Swaps (from onchain to Lightning coins) and Reverse Submarine Swaps (from Lightning to onchain coins).
+It supports Normal Submarine Swaps (Bitcoin -> Lightning) and Reverse Submarine Swaps (Lightning -> Bitcoin).

 ## `boltzd`

-`boltzd` is a daemon that should run alongside of your LND node.
-It connects to your LND node, and the Boltz API to create and execute Swaps.
+`boltzd` is the daemon that should run alongside your LND node.
+It connects to your LND node and hooks it up with [Boltz's API](https://docs.boltz.exchange) to create and execute swaps.

 ## `boltzcli`

-`boltzcli` is a CLI tool to interact with the gRPC interface `boltzd` exposes.
+`boltzcli` is the CLI tool to interact with the gRPC interface that `boltzd` exposes.

 ## Setup